-Yes, because all the best skills are of little use if they are not backed by a position of authority and the authenticity of one's opinions.
+Yeah, because all the best skills are of little use if they are not backed up by a position of authority and the authenticity of one's opinions.

-More and more often you find sponsorship attempts around from people who don't really seem interested in what they are selling-and people are getting better and better at recognizing when it's all hooey.
+More and more often you find sponsorship attempts around from people who don't really seem interested in what they're selling-and people are getting better and better at recognizing when it's all hooey.

 Therefore, it is important for a Brand Ambassador to be the first active user of that product or service.
 Take me, for example: I have always been collaborating and promoting Kajabi, the best all-in-one platform for doing web marketing, because I can personally guarantee the quality of service and I just couldn't do without it.

 Why the Brand Ambassador is important